ChillarAnand/avilpage.com/posts/2022/05/why-dmart-is-not-in-fno-category.md

 ### DMART

 DMART has met the above FNO criteria long back.
-Even after it has met the criteria, there were more than 6 reviews and suprisingly DMART was not added to the FNO segement.
+Even after it has met the criteria, there were more than 6 reviews[^c1][^c2][^c3] and suprisingly DMART was not added to the FNO segement.

 There is a long discussion on Zerodha TradingQ&A forum[^tqa] on why DMART was not added to FNO category but no one could give any explaination.